We often hear, “How do I prepare my child for an ADHD evaluation?”

 The decision to get your child evaluated for ADHD can be overwhelming!
 You have probably sifted through advice from well-meaning friends and family.
 Maybe you asked friends for a referral or found the evaluation center through your insurance company.

-Side note: If you are just looking into scheduling an evaluation, and you want to understand the different types of medical/private evaluations that you can get for ADHD, check out this blog post for detailed information.
+Side note: If you are looking into scheduling an evaluation and want to understand the different medical/private evaluations you can get for ADHD, check out this blog post for detailed information.

 Once you have scheduled the evaluation, you probably breathed a huge sigh of relief!
-Trust us, getting that evaluation scheduled is a wonderful first step to take toward supporting your child!
+Trust us, scheduling that evaluation is a wonderful first step toward supporting your child!

 Of course, you may have questions about what to expect and what to bring to an evaluation.
-Each evaluator is going to be slightly different, but we do these evaluations all the time and can give you general guidelines.
+Each evaluator will be slightly different, but we do these evaluations all the time and can give you general guidelines.

 Let’s talk about some of the most common questions we hear from parents when they ask us, “How do I prepare my child for an ADHD evaluation?”